ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 - Interpret common errors and use these to help debug a container
 - Use singularity to scale up containers on HPC

+## Pre-course activities:

+Prerequisites: **Docker engine and Docker Hub**

+Please try to complete the following setup tasks ahead of the workshop.
+If you run into problems, please contact the workshop leader at the e-mail address on the home page.
+We will also provide installation and setup help at the workshop if required, but you will get more out of the training if you can complete them ahead of time.

+There are four steps to the setup:

+1. Create a Docker Hub account

+You should setup a free account on the Docker Hub ahead of the workshop:

+- The [Docker Hub](http://hub.docker.com/).
+We will use the Docker Hub to download pre-built container images, and for you to upload and download container images that you create, as explained in the relevant lesson episodes.
+Please seek help at the start of the lesson if you have not been able to setup a Docker Hub account.

+2. Install the Docker software on your system

+Please try to install the appropriate software from the list below depending on the operating system that your laptop is running:

+Microsoft Windows, either:
+Try this first, although it won’t work with Windows 10 Home Edition.
+Install the Docker Desktop (Windows),